mfthomps/Labtainers/headless/README.md

 10. While you are at it, be sure to change the admin credentials of the main console.

-11. Then goto http://localhost/vnc_auto.html and authenticate as that user.
+11. Then goto http://localhost/vnc_auto.html and authenticate as that user you created in step 9.